+The Club's revenue from contracts with customers primarily consist of membership dues, service income and sale of goods.
 Revenue from contracts with customers is recognized when control of the goods or services are transferred to the customer at an amount that reflects the consideration to which the Club expects to be entitled in exchange for those goods or services.
+The Club has generally concluded that it is the principal in its revenue arrangements.